 I make my own eye drops because most store bought eye drops contain preservatives and chemicals that our eyes should not be exposed to long-term and can cause eye irritation to become worse.

-- MSM has been shown to help boost keratin levels also a “youthful” compound we absolutely need to form new hair strands, rebuild strong nails and skin cells.
+MSM has been shown to help boost keratin levels also, a “youthful” compound we absolutely need to form new hair strands, rebuild strong nails and skin cells.
 It works like this.
 Keratin, present in the skin, hair, and nails, is particularly high in the amino acid cysteine, which is found in sulphur.
 Apparently, it is the sulphur bond in keratin that gives it greater strength (you can also check out hairlossrevolution for more information on MSM and hair growth).

 You can get even more results using MSM on your skin when you combine it with other antioxidants, including vitamin C, vitamin E and vitamin A, which all help build new, healthy skin cells.